 - KPIs shouldn’t be seen as a way of punishing suppliers.
 They’re a tool, a lever, a way to incentivise.

 - Finally, stick to your process.
 If something changes, sure, amend accordingly – but communicate and engage the market if you do so.

-If you wish to read the full Smart Buildings magazine article, click the link below:
+If you wish to read the full Smart Buildings magazine article, click here.

 FMJ polled some industry figures to get their opinion on the statement: